Macrofacet Theory for Gaussian Process Statistical Surfaces: INTRODUCTION

-In fact, the traditional microfacet model is defined as a 2D Gaussian process on the $xy$-plane which is the macro-surface.
-When moved to 3D, it becomes a fully anisotropic 3D Gaussian process where the correlation on the geometric normal of macro-surface, that is, the $z$-axis, is infinity, resulting in a height field.
-When the correlation on the $z$-axis goes from infinity to finitely low, the Gaussian process implicit surface changes from a height field to a porous micro-geometry.
-Therefore, rendering a surface-type Gaussian process is essentially rendering a microfacet surface \cite{GPIS, SCNoise}.
-Nevertheless, rendering Gaussian process implicit surfaces requires realizations of Gaussian processes, which cost a large amount of time and is hard to implement.

-We propose macrofacet theory to: 1) extend microfacet theory to describe 3D Gaussian processes; 2) represent Gaussian process implicit surfaces in classic exponential media statistically.
-Therefore, we unify surface, volume and in-between representations.
-We extend a macro-surface to a volume in order to transform microfacet theory to microflake theory in macro-space.
-We derive the extinction coefficient and phase function of microfacet in macro-space according to microfacet theory.
-On the basis of definition of 3D Gaussian processes, we also analytically compute the transmittance, normals' distribution function and phase function of the corresponding classic exponential media within a de-correlation assumption.
-As a consequence, we can render macrofacet by any classic exponential media rendering techniques \emph{without realization}.
-Hence, it is very fast and friendly for implementation and artists.
+Based on the foregoing analysis, we adopt a statistical perspective for modeling GPISes and propose macrofacet theory to: 1) represent GPSSes in classic exponential participating media; 2) extend microfacet theory to describe general 3D GPSSes.
+Therefore, we unify surface, volume and in-between representations using macrofacets.
+We extend a macro-surface to a volume in order to transform microfacet theory to microflake theory in the macro-space.
+We connect our height field macrofacet to the fully anisotropic GPSS.
+Also, in order to map our generalized macrofacet to the general GPSS, we analytically compute the transmittance, normal distribution function and phase function of the corresponding participating media within a de-correlation assumption that the signed distance field and gradient at the next intersection are independent of those at the last intersection.
+As a consequence, we can render GPSSes by any classic exponential participating media rendering techniques \emph{without realization}.
+Hence, our approach is computationally efficient and easy to implement.